Abandonment option: The option of terminating an investment earlier than originally planned.

 Anti-dilutive effect: Result of a transaction that increases earnings per common share (e.g. by decreasing the number of shares outstanding).

 Appraisal ratio: The signal-to-noise ratio of an analyst's forecasts.
-The ratio of alpha to residual standard deviation.
+The ratio of alpha to the residual standard deviation.

 Appraisal rights: A right of shareholders in a merger to demand the payment of a fair price for their shares, as determined independently.